kaifur-rahman/kaifur-rahman/README.md

 - 👀 I’m interested in web application and software development as well as competitive coding ...

-- 💡  I’m currently learning full stack web development and other frameworks...
+- 💡  I’m having 1.5 years of experience in full stack web development and other frameworks...

 - 💞️ I’m looking to collaborate on projects based on web applications...